Founder and Lead Consultant

 Our e-learning package contains the same content as our training sessions, with the exception of a Q&A.

 Many companies offer an Employee Assistance Programme for their staff, which often includes access to counselling.

 Counselling is an invaluable resource for many employees facing a number of difficulties.
 However, our research demonstrates that many employees affected by reproductive issues feel that generalised counselling does not meet their specific needs.

 Affected employees commonly state that counsellors should be trained on the unique issues of reproductive health and childlessness.
-MIST do just that - we train Occupational Health, counsellors and mental health first aiders to enable them to better support employees affected by pregnancy loss, infertility and/or childlessness.
+MIST do just that - we train Occupational Health, counsellors and mental health first aiders to enable them to better support employees affected by the issue(s).

 MIST co-create bespoke policies with organisations on the topics of pregnancy loss and fertility treatment.
-We advise on employee rights and entitlements using the most current legislative frameworks, and ensure that the policies are sensitively worded, and are crucially, inclusive.
+We advise on employee rights and entitlements according to the most current legislative frameworks, and ensure that the policies are sensitively worded, and are inclusive.